 People are directed to the product page for more information about the studies, but when you go to the product page, there is no list of “clinical” or “consumer” studies.
 I could not find any evidence on Google of clinical or consumer studies on this product or any similar products.

-This claim of being backed by clinical studies is repeated in their Outlook India post (which I assume is sponsored but is not disclosed in any way).
+This claim of being backed by clinical studies is repeated in their Outlook India post (which I assume is sponsored but is not disclosed in any way) which is now removed.
 There is no link in that article to a relevant clinical study.

 A “press release” from Global Product Marketing (which specializes in the Asian market) on MyNewsDesk made a claim of doing a 6-week consumer study on the Bleame.
 I put “press release” in quotes because it doesn’t look like a press release at all, but an undisclosed sponsored post complete with affiliate links (most of the press releases for Bleame appear this way).